Dr. Mujadad Zaman

 London School of Economics, University of London

 Royal Holloway, University of London

+II.
 My interest in Education stems from a deeper philosophical inquiry into what it means to be human.
 The formation of a person, as conceived through different educational philosophies and models, forms the core of my current postdoctoral research project at the Center for Islamic Theology.
-My co-edited volume on Philosophies of Islamic Education and various articles and book chapters in this field, explore both philosophy, or how Islamic societies have understood knowledge itself, and sociology, or how knowledge is transmitted and shared within Islamic societies both past and present.
+My co-edited volume on Philosophies of Islamic Education and various articles and book chapters in this field, explore how Islamic societies have understood knowledge itself and how knowledge is transmitted and shared within Islamic societies both past and present.
 In this latter area in particular, I am currently working on a second book which explores how ethics, life and learning collapse together into broader visions of community and society within Islamic educational practice.

 In 2019 I received a 150,000 Euros grant to launch a three year project, Internationalizing, Learning and Mentoring (ILM).
 The project is designed as an international teaching exchange and training program for 20 student-teachers of religious education in Germany to dialogue and learn best practices from Religious Education in Europeans context, especially in the UK and Bosnia.

 - Zaman, M. and Demiri, L. (eds.).
 Being Green, Being Human: Comparative Religious Responses.
 Tübingen: Mohr Siebeck ( Forthcoming, 2022).

 - Zaman, M. and Nadeem, M. (eds.).
 The Philosophy of Islamic Education: Historical Perspectives and Emerging Discourses.
 London: Routledge (2016).